bashrc2/AberMUSH/README.md

 ### Parental Controls

 If you don't want certain words or phrases to be used by players then you can create a file called `blocked.txt` containing them in the same directory that you run `abermush.py` from.
 Entries can be on separate lines or comma separated and the matching is case insensitive.
 This then alters the `say`, `tell` and `whisper` commands such that recipients won't receive messages containing blocked text.

+You can also use the commands `block` and `unblock` to update the blocklist without restarting the server.